Lubao: Lubao Institute

 The Lubao Institute is in front of the Diosdado Macapagal Museum and Library which is at the back of his Bahay Kubo birthplace.
 Some meters from these 2 landmarks is the San Nicolas Lubao residence of Gloria Macapagal Arroyo.
 Lubao Institute or LI is the first and oldest private school in Lubao established in 1929.

 Escolastica Romero District Hospital

 The Escolastica Romero District Hospital located in San Nicolas 1st, Lubao and St. Joseph Hospital of Remedios located in Barangay Remedios, Lubao are the prime health institutions of the town.

 San Agustin Church

-The parish church of San Agustin (considered one of the oldest in Pampanga - 1572) celebrated its 440th Founding Anniversary last May 5, 2012, with the launching of the 1st Sampaguita Festival; participated by the six parishes of Lubao.
-And the reception of the relics of St. Augustine & St. Monica.
-The church was declared by the National Historical Commission as Important Cultural Property last August 28, 2013 (441st Founding Anniversary).
+The parish church of San Agustin (considered one of the oldest in Pampanga - 1572) was declared by the National Historical Commission as Important Cultural Property on August 28, 2013 (441st Founding Anniversary).